 Lyn R. Opalka

 A resident of Mohave Valley since 1966, Lyn R. Opalka is currently District 1 Director.
 She has served on the board since 1982 and has held various board offices.
-She was board president from 1989 to 1990 and again from 1991 to the present.
+She was board president from 1989 to 1990 and again from 1991 to 2017.

 Opalka has completed a National Rural Electric Cooperative Association program of courses to become a Certified Cooperative Director.
 She regularly updates skills in rural electric board leadership through workshops, seminars and courses and has attained the Board Leadership Certificate, a recognized measurement of competency on key current issues.

 Now retired, Opalka previously held various management and administrative positions in the land development, agricultural and health care industries.

 Opalka represents Mohave Electric on the Board of Directors of Southwest Transco and the Arizona Electric Power Cooperative, Inc. She has served in various positions as officers and committee members of local, state and national cooperative entities; and held a post in the National Rural Electric Cooperative Association, Grand Canyon State Electric Cooperative Association, National Rural Utilities Cooperative Finance Corporation.
 Opalka’s community service took place with the American Cancer Society, Heart Association, Mohave Community College Foundation, Living Right Hospice and Mohave Valley School Board.